alexandre-touret/api-first-workshop/docs/workshop.md

 > aside positive
 >
 > ℹ️ If you still want to run it on your local desktop, you can also [use the devcontainer configuration stored in the project](https://github.com/alexandre-touret/api-first-workshop/tree/main/.devcontainer).
+>
-> For that, you MUST set up Docker before and open the project using either [VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or [Intellij Idea](https://www.jetbrains.com/help/idea/connect-to-devcontainer.html).
+> To do that, you MUST set up Docker before and open the project using either [VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or [Intellij Idea](https://www.jetbrains.com/help/idea/connect-to-devcontainer.html).

 ## Environment Setup